laurasfelix/example-learning/README.md

 ## 🔥 step 3: baby’s first flask server

 create a file called `app.py`or whatever else and paste this:
-ps: don't forget to replace "mongodb://localhost:27017/" with whatever ur actual mongodb uri is
+ps: don't forget to replace some details with your own database deets and to change this app.py file to whatever functions you actually want to implement!

 ```python
 from flask import Flask, jsonify, request